jfdenise/wildfly-s2i-tekton-pipeline/README.md

 * ``echo $(oc  get route el-test-app-event-listener --template='http://{{.spec.host}}')``
 * Copy the URL printed in the console.
-* Add a webhook in your git repository fork (Settings/Webhooks) using this URL.
+* Add a webhook in your git repository fork (Settings/Webhooks) using this URL of type `application/json`.

 ### Push a new commit